eldarlabs/cycle-ui-typescript-webpack/README.md

 ##[Demonstration Site](http://eldarlabs.github.io/cycle-ui-typescript-webpack/)

 A Cycle.js Starter and Kitchen Sink demo to showcase the Cycle-UI component library.
 The current theme is based on Material Design, but may later use adapters to allow other themes.
-The project uses TypeScript and WebPack.
+The project uses TypeScript, WebPack and the Snabbdom virtual DOM library.

 How to use
 ----------